Skip to main content

 Ask me anything . . .

 I'm committed to being open and accessible.
 Ask me a question, and I will give you an honest answer.
 New questions are added regularly, so check back often.
+Send your questions to info@leannecaron.ca.

 No, I won't endorse specific candidates.
 A mayoral candidate should not attempt to create a slate of preferred councillors.
 That's not good governance.
-I encourage every voter to be informed about the many candidates -- their values, experience and skills -- and ask them meaningful questions.
+I encourage every voter to be informed about the many candidates—their values, experience, and skills—and ask them meaningful questions.
 Then align your vote accordingly.

 Only 14 cities in Canada have a AAA credit rating.
 Guelph is one of them.
 I intend to keep it that way.
 As Chair of Corporate Services from 2022 through 2026, I am incredibly proud that we achieved and maintained this rating during a global recession.
 Sound fiscal management of an $800+ million budget comes from challenging the status quo and continous improvement.
 I support value audits and service reviews, and have voted in favour of recommendations that make us lean and high performing.